AMBER

 Amber is formed from resin exuded from tree bark, although it is also produced in the heartwood.
 Resin protects trees by blocking gaps in the bark.
 Once resin covers a gash or break caused by chewing insects, it hardens and forms a seal.

 There are five classes of amber, defined on the basis of their chemical constituents.
-Because it originates as a soft, sticky tree resin, amber sometimes contains animal and plant material as inclusions.
+Because it originates as a soft, sticky tree resin, it sometimes contains animal and plant material as inclusions.
 Amber occurring in coal seams is also called resinite, and the term ambrite is applied to that found specifically within the New Zealand coal seams.

-Amber is noted for its inclusions, such as insects, pollen, leaves, and other organic debris.
+It is noted for its inclusions, such as insects, pollen, leaves, and other organic debris.
 Millions of years ago, still-living pine trees trapped these bits in their oozing, sticky fluids.
-Some of the finer amber specimens contain whole, trapped termite colonies.
+Some of the finer specimens contain whole, trapped termite colonies.
 The chambers of these structures, created with webbing, are still visible.
 Nursery chambers still contain egg sacks.amber with bug

 Gemologists classify amber into various types.
 The sea type is found undersea.
 The pit variety is dug up from the ground, especially from the Baltic region.
 Other types are clear, massive, fancy, cloudy, frothy, fatty, and bone, in reference to their appearance.